Hirsch conjecture: Statement of the conjecture

 The graph of a convex polytope $P$ is any graph whose vertices are in bijection with the vertices of $P$ in such a way that any two vertices of the graph are joined by an edge if and only if the two corresponding vertices of $P$ are joined by an edge of the polytope.
 The diameter of $P$, denoted $\delta(P)$, is the diameter of any one of its graphs.
 These definitions are well-defined since any two graphs of the same polytope must be isomorphic as graphs.
 We may then state the Hirsch conjecture as follows:

-Conjecture Let $P$ be a d-dimensional convex polytope with n facets.
+Let $P$ be a d-dimensional convex polytope with n facets.
 Then $\delta(P)\leq n-d$.

 For example, a cube in three dimensions has six facets.
 The Hirsch conjecture then indicates that the diameter of this cube cannot be greater than three.
 Accepting the conjecture would imply that any two vertices of the cube may be connected by a path from vertex to vertex using, at most, three steps.
 For all polytopes of dimension at least 8, this bound is actually optimal; no polytope of dimension $d\geq 8$ has a diameter less than n-d, with n being the number of its facets, as before.
 In other words, for nearly all cases, the conjecture provides the minimum number of steps needed to join any two vertices of a polytope by a path along its edges.
 Since the simplex method essentially operates by constructing a path from some vertex of the feasible region to an optimal point, the Hirsch conjecture would provide a lower bound needed for the simplex method to terminate in the worst-case scenario.

 The Hirsch conjecture is a special case of the polynomial Hirsch conjecture, which claims that there exists some positive integer k such that, for all polytopes $P$, $\delta(P)=O(n^k)$, where n is the number of facets of P.